GabeScott/standard-works-vault/General Conference/1984 October - Coordination and Cooperation.md

 # Coordination and Cooperation

-*By Dean L. Larsen - Of the Presidency of the First Quorum of the Seventy*
+By Elder Dean L. Larsen - *Of the Presidency of the First Quorum of the Seventy*

 *Given in the October session of the 1984 General Conference*